Can AI flag disease outbreaks faster than humans? Not quite

 Li, who died Feb.
 7 after contracting the virus, told The New York Times that it would have been better if officials had disclosed information about the epidemic earlier.
 “There should be more openness and transparency,” he said.

-ProMed reports are often incorporated into other outbreak warning systems. including those run by the World Health Organization, the Canadian government and the Toronto startup BlueDot.
+ProMed reports are often incorporated into other outbreak warning systems, including those run by the World Health Organization, the Canadian government and the Toronto startup BlueDot.
 WHO also pools data from HealthMap and other sources.

 Computer systems that scan online reports for information about disease outbreaks rely on natural language processing, the same branch of artificial intelligence that helps answer questions posed to a search engine or digital voice assistant.